 b.
 Secretarial Auditor

-M/s DMK Associates Company Secretary in Practice has been appointed as SecretarialAuditors of the Company by the Board of Directors of the Company in their meeting held on29th May 2017 for the financial year 2017-18.
+M/s DMK Associates Company Secretary in Practice were appointed as SecretarialAuditors of the Company by the Board of Directors of the Company in their meeting held on10th June 2020 for the financial year 2020-21.

-During the year under review your Company enjoyed cordial relationship with workersand employees at all level.
+During the year under review your Company enjoyed cordial relationship with workersand employees at all levels.

 b.
 Issue of equity shares and differential rights as to dividend voting or otherwise.